Tornhoof/SpanJson/README.md

 - Support for ``[IgnoreDataMember]`` to ignore a specific member
 - Support for ``ShouldSerializeXXX`` pattern to decide at runtime if a member should be serialized
 - Pretty printing JSON
+- Support for tuples currently excludes the last type with 8 arguments (TRest)
+- Support for annotating a constructor with ``[JsonConstructor]`` to use that one instead of assigning members during deserialization

 - Different 'Resolvers' to control general behaviour:
   - Exclude Nulls with Camel Case: ``ExcludeNullCamelCaseResolver``